 You will never be able to budget if you don’t keep track of your expenses.
-You should be keeping track of every single purchase and with smartphones it should not be too difficult.
+You should be keeping track of every single purchase and with smartphones, it should not be too difficult.
 Just take a photo of the receipt as soon as you make a purchase.
 But it makes no sense to take a photo of a receipt if you don’t record it.
 Make it a routine to reconcile your expenses at the end of every day.
-Just log all your expenses in your budget.
+Just log all your expenses into your budget.

 2. Impulse Buying

 A budget can show you how much you can spend but it cannot stop you from spending beyond your means.
 Impulse buying can easily ruin your budget.
 If you are an impulse buyer, then it may mean that you have to change your spending habits.